one2nc/mongo-oplog-populator/README.md

   > - 85% Insert
   > - 10% updates
   > - 5% deletes
+  > - 10% of total number of operations Alters (for each database)
 ## Features
 1. Bulk Insert: Perform fixed number of operations provided by the user and terminates the program